 Daniel 12 is a condensed Olivetti Discourse.

-Michael stand up, the great prince who stands for the children of your people;
+that time shall Michael stand up, the great prince who stands for the children

-who shall be found written in the book.
-(2) Many
+be delivered, everyone who shall be found written in the book.

 Daniel 12:6 One said to the man clothed in linen, who was above the waters of the river, How long shall it be to the end of these wonders?

 Matthew 24:3 As he sat on the Mount of Olives, the disciples came to him privately, saying, "Tell us, when will these things be?
 What is the sign of your coming, and of the end of the age?"